teelinsan/teelinsan-hugo-academic/content/publication/kermit-complementing-transformer-architectures-with-encoders-of-explicit-syntactic-interpretations/index.md

 publication: Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)
 publication_short: "**EMNLP2020**"
-abstract: Syntactic parsers have dominated natural language understanding for decades.
+abstract: "Syntactic parsers have dominated natural language understanding for decades.
 Yet, their syntactic interpretations are losing centrality in downstream tasks due to the success of large-scale textual representation learners.
 In this paper, we propose KERMIT (Kernel-inspired Encoder with